 Dust a clean surface and rolling pin with flour, then divide the dough into 6 golf – ball sized pieces.
 Roll until the dough is 1/2 cm thick and cook on the hot griddle pan for 2-3 minutes each side in batches until the dough is cooked through, and with a few char marks on each side.
 Keep warm in the oven until serving.

-To make the chilli garlic butter, carefully melt the butter in a frying pan, until it just starts to look frothy.
+To take them to the next level, make a simple chilli garlic butter.
+Carefully melt the butter in a frying pan, until it just starts to look frothy.
 Add the garlic and cook for a minute or two, then take off the heat and stir in the salt and parsley.
 Brush over the flatbreads while they’re still hot.

 Recipe: Anna Shepherd